escalant3/sweet.js-personal-notes/README.md

 // 'foo' + 'bar' + 5;
 ```

-While this is a powerful feature, it comes with drawback.
+While this is a powerful feature, it comes with a drawback.
 If we want to extend
 a built-in keyword like `var` to support ES6 de-structuring and try something
 like: